BoAi01/CS3244-Fake-News-Detection/readme.md

 ## CS3244-fake-news-detection

+This repository contains the source code for a student project, fake news detection, in module CS3244 Machine Learning, at the School of Computing (SoC), National University of Singapore (NUS).
+The project aims to find efficient and accurate ways of classifying fake news based only on body text of new articles.
+Multiple traditional ML and DL models are benchmarked on two datasets, [ISOT] (https://www.uvic.ca/engineering/ece/isot/datasets/fake-news/index.php), and [FakeNewsNet](https://ieee-dataport.org/open-access/fnid-fake-news-inference-dataset#files).
+We achieved decent accuracies on both datasets, and further investigation is conducted to analyse some key observations.
+See [paper](https://drive.google.com/file/d/1KhcO22HTHitYyAhgO58Z-VYYUfzr-JLC/view?usp=sharing) for details.

-This repository contains the source code used in implementing the 3 ML models and 3 DL models used in the project, in addition to 2 other ML models that were ultimately not discussed.
+Apart from 3 ML and 3 DL models reported in the papper, 2 other ML models are also included.

 ## Models included:
 ### Traditional Machine Learning models